1996 ARL season: Finals

+Chart

 Grand Final

-This was the last grand final to feature two Sydney-based teams until 2003.
-40,985 people were at the Sydney Football Stadium for the game, the lowest attendance since 1989.
+This was the last Grand Final to feature two Sydney-based teams until 2003.
+40,985 people were at the Sydney Football Stadium for the match, the lowest attendance since 1989.
 The match was refereed by Queenslander David Manson.
 For St. George, it was their third Grand Final appearance in the 1990s and would prove to be their last as a stand-alone club.
-Manly, looking for their 6th premiership, had been beaten Grand Finalists in 1995.
+Manly, looking for their sixth premiership, had been beaten Grand Finalists in 1995.

 This would be the third and final time the two clubs would meet in a Grand Final, with St George having been victorious on both previous occasions in 1957 and 1959.

 The pre-game entertainment focused on the 40th anniversary of television in Australia, as match broadcaster Channel 9 had been the first TV station in 1956.
 Music artists who performed in the pre-game included Glenn Shorrock, The Delltones, Ross Wilson, Christine Anu, and Kate Ceberano, who sang a video replay duet of "I Still Call Australia Home" with the late Australian entertainer Peter Allen (as Allen had died in 1992, he only appeared on the stadiums video replay screen).

 Kate Ceberano also performed the Australian national anthem.